0xfe/microstellar/README.md

 # MicroStellar

-MicroStellar is an easy-to-use and fully functional Go client for the Stellar network.
+MicroStellar is an easy-to-use and fully functional (WIP) Go client for the Stellar network.
 See [API docs](https://godoc.org/github.com/0xfe/microstellar) for more.

 ## QuickStart